crookedneighbor/habitica-avatar/README.md

 ## TODO

 - [ ] Add docs to README
-- [ ] Add option to pass in a container
 - [ ] Add sleep support
 - [ ] Add ability to ignore sleep
 - [ ] Add visual buff support